derrekbertrand/alt-5e-resources/campaign_settings/src/hyrule-fantasy-phb/ch2_Races.md

 **Ability Score Increase:**
 Your Charisma score and Dexterity score both increase by 1.

+**Age:**
-**Age:** Gerudo mature in their late teens and rarely live to see a century.
+Gerudo mature in their late teens and rarely live to see a century.
 Most can hope to live into their 60s if they are careful.

+**Alignment:**
-Alignment: There are no real restrictions on the alignment of Gerudo.
+There are no real restrictions on the alignment of Gerudo.

+**Size:**
-**Size:** Anywhere from 5 to 6 feet tall, maybe more.
+Anywhere from 5 to 6 feet tall, maybe more.
 They can weigh anywhere from 100 to 250 pounds.
 Your size is medium.

+**Speed:**
-**Speed:** Your base walking speed is 30 feet.
+Your base walking speed is 30 feet.

+**Languages:**
-**Languages:** You can read, write, and speak Common and Gerudo.
+You can read, write, and speak Common and Gerudo.

-**Gerudo Training Grounds:** You choose one of the following two bonuses:
+**Gerudo Training Grounds:**
+You choose one of the following two bonuses:

 - Proficiency with Scimitars and the Defensive Duelist Feat.
 - Proficiency with Glaives and the Polearm Master Feat.

-**Gerudo Charm:** You have a +2 bonus to deception and persuasion checks.
-You can use this once before requiring a long rest.

 ### Gerudo Males
 A true Gerudo male is born only about once a century.
-Players may play a male Gerudo if they desire; however, the character is technically a partial-Gerudo for lineage purposes.
+This doesn't mean that Gerudo don't have male children, only that they look strongly Hylian and aren't trained with the same care that Gerudo women are.

 \cleardoublepage